 You could also move to a totally different provider if the new one isn't what you're looking for.
 Transfer restrictions might apply, so it's best to check with your employer or provider first.

-If you're unsure about pension transfers, our guide can help you understand what to think about so you can make a decision.
+If you're unsure about combining your pension plans, our guide can help you understand what to think about so you can make a decision.

-What details do you need to transfer a pension?
+What information do you need to combine pensions?

 Your old plan numbers